montoyamoraga/tiny-trainable-instruments/docs/installation.md

 python -m venv env
 ```

-Activate this virtual environment
+Activate the virtual environment:

 ```bash
 source env/bin/activate
 ```

-Now your terminal should have every new line starting with (env)
+Now your terminal should have every new line starting with (env).

-The pip of your Python virtual environment might need updating, you can update to the latest version with this command
+The pip of your Python virtual environment might need updating; you can update to the latest version with the command

 ```bash
 pip install --upgrade pip
 ```

-Use pip to install the Jupyter packages, along with their dependencies, with the command
+Then use pip to install the Jupyter packages, along with their dependencies:

 ```bash
 pip install -r requirements.txt